rueedlinger/hive-udf/README.md

 Start the Hive CLI and add the yax-hive-udf-1.0-SNAPSHOT.jar to the Hive class path.

 	ADD JAR /home/dwh/projects/hive-udf/target/yax-hive-udf-1.0-SNAPSHOT.jar;
-	CREATE TEMPORARY FUNCTION findPlace as 'ch.yax.hive.udf.FindPlace';
+	CREATE TEMPORARY FUNCTION distance as 'ch.yax.hive.udf.Distance';
-	CREATE TEMPORARY FUNCTION findPlaceLevensthein as 'ch.yax.hive.udf.FindPlaceLevensthein';
+	CREATE TEMPORARY FUNCTION spell as 'ch.yax.hive.udf.Spell';

 create a table dummy and a file dual.txt with value ‘X’.
 The load the file into the table.

 	CREATE TABLE DUAL (dummy STRING);

 	LOAD DATA LOCAL INPATH '/home/dwh/dual.txt' OVERWRITE INTO TABLE DUAL;

-You can now execute the query with our findPlace User-Defined Functions (UDF).
+You can now execute the query with our spell User-Defined Functions (UDF).

 	-- should return --> UNKNOWN";
-	SELECT findPlace('some text') FROM DUAL;

-	-- should return --> UNKNOWN";
-	SELECT findPlace('CH', 'some text') FROM DUAL;
+	SELECT spell('some text') FROM DUAL;

 	-- should return --> Bern
-	SELECT findPlace('Wandering through bern’s UNESCO-protected Old Town can be a magical experience') FROM DUAL;
+	SELECT spell('Wandering through bern’s UNESCO-protected Old Town can be a magical experience') FROM DUAL;

 	-- should return --> Zürich
-	SELECT findPlaceLevensthein('i like zuerich', 5) FROM DUAL;
+	SELECT spell('i like zuerich') FROM DUAL;